cs4241-19a/a2-shortstack/README.md

 ---

 ## Budget Your Next Roadtrip!
-This project aims to help people who want to plan for a roadtrip be more codt efficient and save money, particularly on gas.
+This project aims to help people who want to plan for a roadtrip be more cost efficient and save money, particularly on gas.

 - The project pertains to saving money on gas while on a road trip
 - The problem is that many people do not realize how much they could save on gas during a long road trip.
 This application does all the math for you.